poissonconsulting/baseplus/README.md

 #> [1] TRUE
 ```

-The infix operator `%||%` replaces NULL values with a specified
+The infix operator `%||%` replaces NULL or length of 0 values with a
-replacement value.
+specified replacement value.

 ``` r
 library(baseplus)